adjust/xamarin_sdk/doc/ios/ios.md

     ```

 As the delegate callback is configured using the `ADJConfig` instance, you
-should set `Delegate` property before calling `Adjust.AppDidLaunch (adjustConfig)`.
+should set the `Delegate` property before calling `Adjust.AppDidLaunch (adjustConfig)`.

-The callback function will get when the SDK receives final attribution data.
+The callback function will be called  when the SDK receives final attribution data.
 Within the callback function you have access to the `attribution` parameter.
 Here is a quick summary of its properties: